-Rosebank College takes a zero-tolerance approach to child abuse.
-We are dedicated to creating a safe and supportive environment for all children and young people.
-The safety and wellbeing of children and young people in our care will always be the primary focus of our decision-making.
-Special attention will be given to the safety and wellbeing of Aboriginal and Torres Strait Islander youth, young people from culturally and/or linguistically diverse backgrounds and those with disabilities.
-All staff are required to read and adhere to the College's Safeguarding of Children and Young People Statement of Commitment.
+Rosebank College has zero tolerance approach to child abuse.
+We are committed to providing a safe and nurturing culture and learning environments for all children and young people.
+At all times, the ongoing safety and wellbeing of children and young people in its care will be the primary focus of decision-making, with particular attention paid to the safety and wellbeing of Aboriginal and Torres Strait Islander young people, young people from culturally and/or linguistically diverse backgrounds, and young people with a disability.
+Staff must read and adhere to the College's Safeguarding of Children and Young Persons Statement of Commitment.